dipien/releases-hub-gradle-plugin/README.md

     ./gradlew listDependenciesToUpgrade

-#### List dependencies to upgrade
+#### Upgrade dependencies

-This task execute the following steps if you have at least one dependency to upgrade:
+This task execute the following steps if the project have at least one dependency to upgrade:

 * Creates the `headBranch` (if not exists)
 * Merge from the `baseBranch` to the `headBranch`